Estate Document Conversation

 Excerpts from the Book – Preserving Wealth – written by Jack Lumsden, MBA, CFP®

-The current COVID -19 Pandemic has made more people review their estate plans and make sure they have what is required.
+Living through the COVID-19 Pandemic has made more people review their estate plans and ensure they have what is required.
 A critical part of this review is to include an Estate Documents Conversation with their family.
 The point is, why create a plan if no one knows about it?

 What is an Estate Documents Conversation?